-- a) WHPA A and B (vulnerability score of 10) Deloro, Peats Point, Point Anne, Madoc and Tweed; - b) IPZ 1 (vulnerability score of 8 or higher) Picton, Ameliasburgh, Deseronto, Point Anne, Napanee, Belleville and Bayside; - c) IPZ 2 (vulnerability score of 8 or higher) Picton, Ameliasburgh, Deseronto, Point Anne, Napanee and Belleville; - d) IPZ 3 (vulnerability score of 8 or higher) Picton; - e) WHPA E (vulnerability score of 8.1) Madoc and Peats Point; and - f) Issues Contributing Area Madoc.

-Tools: Land Use Planning pursuant to the Planning Act and Section 39(1)(a) of the Clean Water Act, 2006.

-Legal Effect: Must Conform (See Appendix C, List A)

-Effective Date: The policy will be implemented when the Plan, or any plan amendment, as applicable, takes effect.
+Implementer: Municipality Applicable Areas: This policy applies to the following areas: a) WHPA A and B (vulnerability score of 10) - Deloro, Peats Point, Point Anne, Madoc and Tweed; b) IPZ 1 (vulnerability score of 8 or higher) - Picton, Ameliasburgh, Deseronto, Point Anne, Napanee, Belleville and Bayside; c) IPZ 2 (vulnerability score of 8 or higher) - Picton, Ameliasburgh, Deseronto, Point Anne, Napanee and Belleville; d) IPZ 3 (vulnerability score of 8 or higher) - Picton; e) WHPA E (vulnerability score of 8.1) - Madoc and Peats Point; an f) Issues Contributing Area - Madoc and Tweed.
+Tools: Land Use Planning pursuant to the Planning Act and Section 39(1)(a) of the Clean Water Act, 2006 .
+Legal Effect: Must Conform (See Appendix C, List A) Effective Date: The policy will be implemented when the Plan, or any plan amendment, as applicable, takes effect.
 Official Plans must be updated no later than the date of their next five year review required under Section 26 of the Planning Act and zoning by-laws must be updated within three years of the Official Plan amendments to bring them into conformity with the